 If you want to earn your brunch, head to TurF in Kitsilano to refuel after an in-house sweat session.
 TurF is both a health-focused cafe and studio that hosts boxing, strength, or yoga classes — all in the same space.
 The “Morning-ish” menu is stocked with gluten-free toasts and vegan bowls, and served all day.
 The Lentil Grits, Baked Oats and Groats, and Wild Mushroom and Cashew Cream Ricotta Toast are all pretty powered up, but you can add a “Happy Protein” (eggs to salmon to lentil balls) for that extra boost.

-This vegetarian spot is tucked into a beautifully restored heritage building just off South Granville and West 12th Avenue.
+This vegetarian spot is tucked into a beautifully restored heritage building just off South Granville and West 12th.
 Heirloom is a crowd favourite for a few good reasons: banana french toast, avocado benedict, hash topped with quinoa nut fritters (don’t ask, just eat!).
-Remember you get what you pay for though (it’s a bit pricey, but you’re repaid in high-quality ingredients and a damn good meal).
+Remember that you get what you pay for (it’s a bit pricey, but you’re repaid in high-quality ingredients and a damn good meal).
 The brunch menu is fully vegetarian, but there’s a field roast sausage on the side menu if that’s the type of protein you’re fiending for.
+Fitt Tip: Heirloom has a juicery across the street and a counter-service operation in Ambleside if you’re short on time.